 Cyclone Challenge Rides - The Event In Detail

-The Challenge Rides are part of the 3-day Cyclone Festival of Cycling, which also includes the Tyne 6 Bridges family/leisure rides on the Friday evening and the Curlew Cup and Beaumont Trophy elite road races on the Sunday.
-The Cyclone Festival was a pioneer of the multi-day cycling event, a format that has been successfully copied by a number of other similar festivals.
+The Challenge Rides are part of the 4-day Cyclone Festival of Cycling, which also includes the National Time Trial Championships on Thursday 28th June, the Tyne 6 Bridges family/leisure rides on the Friday evening and the National Road Championships races on the Sunday.

 The RoutesAll four rides start and finish at the Newcastle Falcons Rugby Club, Kingston Park and all four share, in part, sections of the Beaumont Trophy and Curlew Cup race routes, ridden by elite riders on the Sunday.